 An analysis of our MSW curriculum identifies the clock hours for each clinical knowledge area covered in each required and elective MSW course.
-MSW graduates may obtain a copy of this grid here: MSW Clinical Coursework Grid *.
+MSW graduates may obtain a copy of this grid here: Clincial Content Grid *.
 Graduates will use this grid to record how they have covered the required clinical knowledge content through the courses taken in the St. Kate's - St. Thomas MSW program.
 Regular Standing students can complete the 360 required hours while in the program.
 Advanced Standing students meet the majority of the required hours during the program.
 They complete the remaining content as continuing education within the 40 CE's required during the 24-month licensure renewal term post-LGSW.
 An example of a completed MSW Clinical Coursework Grid is available in the Related Content side bar (above).
 If you have questions about the grid for the program here at St. Kate’s - St. Thomas, please contact your academic advisor or the MSW Program Director.

 *Each state has its own process and requirements for licensure/certification to practice of social work.
 Graduates have found the documentation provided about clinical knowledge areas helpful in their documentation, along with the information from their transcript, course descriptions, syllabi, and assignments.

 Your transcript verifies which courses you took in our program and used together with the grid, you will be able to assess your status for the MN LICSW application.
 For a transcript of your coursework, please contact the Registrar's Office».